Rick Mears: 1991–1992

-As of 2023, Rick Mears continues to work as a consultant and spotter for Penske Racing, the team with which he won all of his Indycar races.
-He has acted as a mentor for Penske drivers Helio Castroneves, Will Power, and Scott McLaughlin.
+As of 2026, Mears continues to work as a consultant and driver-mentor for Team Penske, the team where he won all of his IndyCar races.
+He currently acts as driver-mentor for Scott McLaughlin, Josef Newgarden, and David Malukas.

 Personal life

 Mears is the brother of Roger Mears, father of off-road and open-wheel racer Clint Mears, and the uncle of part-time NASCAR Cup Series driver Casey Mears.
 His marriage to his first wife Dina ended in divorce in 1983.
-He married Chris Bowen in 1986 whom he divorced in 2002.
+He married Chris Bowen in 1986whom he divorced in 2002.